Page 1 of 3 (A-E)

 Terry Stickels is an author and speaker who has dedicated his life to the pursuit of improving one's mental flexibility and creative problem-solving skills...and making it fun.
 His books, calendars, card decks, newspaper columns and website are filled with fun and challenging puzzles that stretch the minds of even the best thinkers.
 His book of Frame Games came out in 2006, and the puzzles appear in daily newspapers.
 His 2010 Frame Games Calendar (shown at right, 2009 edition) is now available.
 You can order any of his books directly from Terry on his website.
 And try out his brilliant brainteasers while you're there.
 They'll get your brain working in fun new ways.

-Tailten Games are the creation of Murray Heasman of Ireland, offering magnificent puzzles and games, including superbly made jigsaw puzzles of classical art and Celtic knotwork intricacy.
+Tailten Games are the creation of Murray Heasman of Ireland, offering magnificent puzzles and games, including the Knotiverse of classical art and Celtic knotwork intricacy.
 Murray carefully selects the images, Celtic artwork from Irish artist Rachel Arbuckle, Architectural masterpieces from the famed photographer Achim Bednorz, Pre-Raphaelite paintings from the Tate Gallery and many others.
-Kadon sells his gorgeous Tara game in the U.S. His many other treasures you can order from Murray directly.
+His latest (as of 2021) wonderful creation is Nodus, a set of tiles that are segments of a Celtic knot pattern to join into many patterns.

 Tessellations is Robert Fathauer's site for MathArtFun, with a wealth of educational puzzles and products, particularly for teachers.
 Robert is also a research professor and artist incorporating mathematics, such as fractals and tessellations, into his art, and is working in digital art.
 He has designed many of the puzzles his company sells.
 This is were math and aesthetics meet.